 As for image quality, it's dim, but it's still significantly brighter than other battery-powered ultra-portables, and its contrast is alright, so its 1080p image is pleasant (if unspectacular) when the lights are off.
 If you ever want to connect external devices, the Halo+ offers one HDMI port, which doubles as an eARC port, and a USB port for playing video files directly from the unit.
 Ultimately, if you're looking for a high-quality, portable projector for outdoor adventures, especially if you're in remote areas, the Halo+ is the best product you can get.

-If you're searching for an affordable, portable outdoor projector, consider the XGIMI MoGo 2—a compact option that won't break the bank.
+If you're searching for a very affordable, ultra-portable outdoor projector, consider the XGIMI MoGo 2—a compact option that won't break the bank.
 This 2.4-pound projector is exceptionally small, making it easy to throw into your backpack.
 While lacking an internal battery, it supports external charging via power banks through its USB-C port, making it an ideal companion for camping trips.
 This projector incorporates several image correction features, ensuring seamless adjustments to its image geometry whenever you reposition it.
 It has many smart features, including its built-in Android TV 11 smart interface, Chromecast, and AirScreen support.
 Additionally, it comes equipped with Wi-Fi 5 and Bluetooth 5.0 capabilities for versatile connectivity.
 This projector boasts two built-in 8W speakers to complete the package, so it's quite easy to take outdoors.

 Unfortunately, the projector is very dim, so you can only really use it at night, and even then, it's not exactly the most vibrant viewing experience.
 Trying to use this projector when sitting next to an active firepit can be a frustrating experience.
 Fortunately, its mediocre contrast is sufficient for an acceptable dark night viewing experience.
 Unlike the other picks, this unit only projects a 720p image, so it doesn't look as sharp, but then again, no image will be sharp when projected onto the side of a tent.
 Ultimately, you get this projector because of its price, not its image quality.
 If cheap and portable is what you're after, it's hard to beat this model.